 The rule of thumb is to replace your pillows every 1 to two years, although certain pillow types and fils last longer, which will also depend mainly on the quality and construction of the pillow.

-- Memory Foam Pillows – Memory foam loses its shape and support capabiluities after around 18-36 months.
+• Memory Foam Pillows – Memory foam loses its shape and support capabilities after 18-36 months.

-- Down Alternative Synthetic Fill Pillow – This synthetic pillow can last from 18 to 24 months before losing its shape.
+• Down Alternative Synthetic Fill Pillow – This synthetic pillow lasts 18 to 24 months before losing shape.

 How to Wash and Maintain your Pillow